 - a.
-Officers are strictly prohibited from sharing any body-worn camera system login information or passwords with any other person. - b.
-Only officers who have successfully completed body-worn camera training and possess valid body-worn camera system log-in credentials are authorized to view body-worn camera footage. - c.
+All footage captured using a body-worn camera is considered property of the Department. - b.
+Officers are strictly prohibited from sharing any body-worn camera system login information or passwords with any other person. - c.
+Only officers who have successfully completed body-worn camera training and possess valid body-worn camera system log-in credentials are authorized to view body-worn camera footage. - d.
 Accessing, copying, or releasing files for non-law enforcement purposes are strictly prohibited.
-All access to the body-worn camera system, other than by the Office of the Independent Police Monitor and Police Civilian Oversight Board, must be authorized in writing by the Chief of Police or their designee. - d.
-Accessing, copying, releasing, or sharing body-worn camera footage on/from any computer or device not issued by the Department is strictly prohibited, except as otherwise provided in this Policy.
-The Department shall retain a noneditable, original version of all body-worn camera footage and shall log any time the footage is viewed, including the length of time it is viewed and by whom. - e.
-The Department shall log any copying or editing of body-worn camera footage. - f.
+All access to the body-worn camera system must be authorized in writing by the Chief of Police or his or her designee. - e.
+Accessing, copying, releasing, or sharing body-worn camera footage on/from any computer or device not issued by the Department is strictly prohibited. - f.
+The Department shall retain a noneditable, original version of all body-worn camera footage and shall log any time the footage is viewed, including the length of time it is viewed and by whom. - g.
+The Department shall log any copying or editing of body-worn camera footage. - h.
 Access to the body-worn camera system shall be controlled through a secure location.
-All access to the body-worn camera system is logged and subject to audit at any time. - g.
-To protect against unauthorized copying or editing, the Department shall employ a data storage system with built-in audit trails. - h.
+All access to the body-worn camera system is logged and subject to audit at any time. - i.
+To protect against unauthorized copying or editing, the Department shall employ a data storage system with built-in audit trails. - j.
 Officers are explicitly prohibited from tampering with, editing, or copying footage stored in the body-worn camera system.